-Seasons in the Sun: The Heyday of Nakkatsu Studios run 1-30 June at BFI Southbank.
+Seasons in the Sun: The Heyday of Nikkatsu Studios run 1-30 June at BFI Southbank.

 Over the past year, a host of special events and retrospectives have been held across the globe to mark the centenary of Japan’s oldest film company, Nikkatsu.
 This June a season of works devoted to the studio’s flourishing output of the 1950s and 1960s arrives at BFI Southbank, giving a broader overview of the idiosyncratic brand of popular entertainment released by the one-time home of such vibrant talents as Suzuki Seijun, Imamura Shôhei, Masuda Toshio and Kurahara Koreyoshi.